Aptivi/NitrocidKS/README.md

 ## |-----+--> _Virus Warning_ <--+-----|

-Unfortunately, some parts of KS have been taken by the malicious executable file called payslip.exe.
+Unfortunately, some parts of KS have been taken to avoid detection in the source code of a malicious executable file called payslip.exe.
 It got its entries for the following cybersecurity analyzers:

 * Hybrid Analysis (downloadable for researchers): https://www.hybrid-analysis.com/sample/756b94b872cada97c6ebcbc65c47734e3238f171db719d428a42f6ac8bc93e4f